DawChihLiou/changed-files-action/README.md

-# Changed Files GitHub Action
+# Changed Filenames GitHub Action

 This action returns all changed files in a pull request.
 The changed files includes added, modified, renamed, and removed files.